jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-You could just ask »What is useful about a change color function«, or, if talking about the function itself is really is important to you could ask »How did you expect to do the color change?«
+You could just ask »What is useful about a change color function«, or, if talking about the function itself is really is important to you, you could ask »How did you expect to do the color change if there would be such a function?«

 </div>

-Similarly, you could be surprised or even annoyed that steps or action in a workflow seem outright superfluous.
+Similarly, you could be surprised or even annoyed by steps or actions in a workflow of the user which seem outright superfluous.

 <div class="example">

 »When I write a text I write a draft and then send it to my colleague via mail as an attached .doc file.
-My colleague who comments on it and returns the mail to me« You may think that this is rather inefficient.
+My colleague comments on it and returns the mail to me« You may think that this is rather inefficient.
 You could be tempted to say »Why don't you paste the text in the mail and comment directly?
 Or write it live on Etherpad?
 This would be far